damianoognissanti/bbl/README.md

 8) Copy the compiled kernel `cp -iv arch/x86_64/boot/bzImage /boot/vmlinuz`
 9) Copy the System map `cp -iv System.map /boot/System.map`

 Create an entry in your bootloader.
-Here's an example if you use systemd-boot
+Here's an example if you use systemd-boot (since that is what I have installed on my machine):
 ```
 cat <<EOF > /boot/loader/entries/bbl.conf
 title   BBL